Veteran Ownership

 Managing military equipment, inventory, and supply chains prepared you for franchise operations in ways most business school graduates can't match.
 You understand preventive maintenance, inventory turnover, and the cost of downtime.

-Big O Tires, LLC is a perfect example.
+Automotive service franchises are a perfect example.
 Managing maintenance schedules for military vehicles translates directly to running an automotive service center.
 You understand that proper maintenance prevents expensive failures, that inventory management affects cash flow, and that customer vehicles are mission-critical assets that need to be treated accordingly.

 The Transition: Adapting Command for a Civilian Workforce